OPENDAP/bes/OSX_Resources/ReadMe.txt

 Support for HDF5 data types:

 	Groups: Group structure is mapped into a special attribute	HDF5_ROOT_GROUP {...}.
+This will be turned off if --enable-cf        configuration option is on.

 	Datasets: Array, Byte, Float32/64, (U)Int16/32, String are	supported.
 If an array has dimensional data, Grid will be generated	automatically.